Biggest post-draft concerns for every NFL team

 Get Marcus Mariota and his new receivers together.

 Mariota must have watched the draft like a guy with a winning Pick-3 ticket.
 Three of the team's first four picks were pass-catchers, and the cornerback they took with the No. 18 overall pick can play receiver too.
-They've already built him a solid offensive line and a big-time run game, and now he has a bunch of new friends to play catch with.
+They've already built him a solid offensive line and a big-time running game, and now he has a bunch of new friends to play catch with.
 Coaching up Corey Davis, Jonnu Smith and Taywan Taylor will be a key assignment for the Titans' coaching staff this offseason as they try to expand the offense beyond "Here, DeMarco.
 Hit that hole."

 Full draft class | Unanswered question: Is there enough cornerback depth?